Inside Canada’s First-Ever Flat Earth Conference

 “As I’m seeing all the media coverage coming out from yesterday, I’m absolutely appalled,” Davidson says at the start of the second days opening speech.
 For the next 20 minutes, Davidson and other speakers rail against the media and, at one point, during a break in the rants, a lone call rings out.

 I’m pleased to find though that, despite the designation of fake news, people are still willing to speak to me—a refrain you hear there is “bad press is better than no press.”
 (I end up talking to far too many people to include in this piece.)
 There is a man who tells me his wife left him because of his beliefs, one who became a flat earther after a divorce, and a third who was just there because of “one hell of a YouTube rabbit hole, man.”
-There’s a child wearing a literal tin-foil hat who was dragged their by her flat Earth parents and a man selling a flat Earth board game.
+There’s a child wearing a literal tin-foil hat who was dragged there by her flat Earth parents and a man selling a flat Earth board game.

 Apart from these characters, there are just people you would never really expect to be in this community—regular boring-ass people.
 They could easily be your weird aunt, or that friend of a friend of yours.
 When you head to a flat Earth conference you expect… shall we say, eccentricity.